 Major course hours are used to calculate the GPA in the major.

-Total of 45 hours selected across two emphases (at least 21 hours in one emphasis and no more than 24 hours in the second emphasis) or across three emphases (each with 15 hours).
+The Individual Plan of Study will include a total of 45 hours selected across two emphases (at least 21 hours in one emphasis and no more than 24 hours in the second emphasis) or across three emphases (each with 15 hours).
 Emphases must be selected from at least two different Schools or Colleges.
-Approval of the appropriate academic advisor, faculty advisor, program director or department head for courses in each emphasis is required.
-Students may use existing minors for emphases.
+Approval of the appropriate academic advisor, faculty advisor, program director or department head for courses in each emphasis is required; a plan of study substantially recreating an existing degree program in one of these areas will not be approved.
+Students may use existing minors for emphases and they must follow all rules for those minors.
 Students must receive a grade of C or better in IDSC coursework to successfully progress to the upper level IDSC courses.Â

 Total number of prerequisite/major supporting course/elective hours varies depending on choices made.
 Students who elect to use existing minors with more than 15 hours must use elective hours to complete the minor; students who elect to take a second capstone must use elective hours for the second course.
 Elective hours may also be used to allow the student to complete a minor outside of their areas of emphasis and must be used to bring the total number of hours in the students degree plan to 120.
 The minors used as emphases become part of the Interdisciplinary Studies degree and will not be listed on the official transcript or diploma.